 - New Sales Process: Many sales organizations are recognizing the merits of implementing a custom sales process.
-By doing this they are ridding themselves of the “canned” sales processes of the ‘80’s.
-With the launch of a new process.
-Again, perfect time to put a new tool in the sales team’s bag.
-This will drive adoption for the new process.
+By doing this, they are ridding themselves of the “canned” sales processes of the early 2000s.
+Again, this is a perfect time to put a new tool in the sales team’s bag.
+A Sales Playbook will drive adoption of the new process.

-- New Hires: A playbook doesn’t need to be a broad brushed tool for the entire org.
-It can be a tool for a specific market/persona/sales person profile.
+- New Hires: A playbook doesn’t need to be a broad-brushed tool for the entire org.
+It can be a tool for a specific product, buyer persona, or rep type.
 A playbook specific to a new hire will dramatically improve their ramp time, enabling them to drive revenue more quickly.
-This is a great audience to launch a playbook with, since adoption will be high.
+This is a great audience to launch a playbook with since adoption will be high.

 Why Do I Need a Sales Playbook?

-Regardless of the initiative that’s driving the need for a Sales Playbook.
-The need is there.
+Regardless of the initiative that’s driving the need for a Sales Playbook, the demand is there.
 Don’t allow your sales team to get lost on the journey.
-To use a driving analogy.
-When you are driving somewhere you have never been before.
-You get the address and plug it into your phone.
+When you are driving somewhere you have never been before, you get the address and type it into your phone.
 Google Maps, Apple Maps, or Waze then tells you how to get there.
-You execute on the directions, but the GPS is giving the direction.
+You still need to properly follow the directions, but the navigation apps are guiding the way.
 A Sales Playbook is Google Maps for your reps.
 They still need to have all the competencies that make up a great sales rep, but the playbook helps them understand the best tactics to use, when to use them, and with which personas.

-Keep in mind.
-You can have multiple Sales Playbooks.
-The playbook should be based on the sales process you are executing.
-One last analogy, this time using American football.
-You would not run the same plays in the same order against different opponents.
-You would tailor your playbook to the defense and likelihood of success.
+A football coach would not run the same plays in the same order against different opponents.
+They would tailor the playbook to the defense and likelihood of success.
 The same applies here.
-You tailor your playbook to the buyer/market you are selling to.
-Not every sales process is the same.
-Therefore, your Sales Playbooks should coincide with the process.
+You adapt your playbook to the buyer or market you are selling to.

 You have now determined what a playbook is, when to use it and why you need it.
 Click here to learn how to build one.
 Sales Enablement leaders need to provide the tools for sales teams to be successful.
 Sales Playbooks are an effective way of doing that.